 - Worlds Greatest Roasted Salsa

 - A few tortilla chips for crunch

 You’re gonna be a happy daddy, I guarantee you.

-It might seem like a lot of prep, a lot of ingredients, but with the chicken cooking slowly and doing its own thing, that gives you plenty of time to prep everything else.
-A lot of us have time either not working or working from home, so why not bump up those chef skills a bit and make this dadlicious recipe that’s sure to fill that bod to the brim!
+It might seem like a lot of prep and a lot of ingredients, but with the chicken cooking slowly and doing its own thing that gives you plenty of time to prep everything else.
+A lot of us have time either not working or working from home during this pandemic, so why not bump up those chef skills a bit and make this dadlicious recipe that’s sure to fill that bod to the brim!